-- ➤ While positioning you on the exam table, the technologist will explain your procedure and answer any questions you may have. - When receiving the IV contrast, it may cause you to experience a warm sensation all over your body and a metal taste in your mouth.
-This is normal. - ➤ If you experience any itching, sneezing, nasal congestion, scratchy throat or swelling of your face you should notify the technologist immediately. - Most often, you will be asked to lie flat on your back with your arms over your head. - > The table you are on will slide into the scanner.
+- You will first be taken to the Nursing Area where your heartrate will be monitored, EKG performed and IV placed.
+You may be given medications to lower your heartrate. - ➤ While positioning you on the CT scanner, the technologist will explain your procedure and answer any questions you may have. - > Your exam includes contrast.
+It will be given as an injection, through an IV that will be placed in your arm.
+The IV contrast improves the image quality by highlighting certain structures, such as arteries, and making them more visible on the scan. - When receiving the IV contrast, it may cause you to experience a warm sensation all over your body and a metal taste in your mouth.
+This is normal. - If you experience any itching, sneezing, nasal congestion, scratchy throat or swelling of your face you should notify the technologist immediately. - Most often, you will be asked to lie flat on your back with your arms over your head. - ➤ The table you are on will slide into the scanner.
 The scanner is open at the back and the front, allowing you to see out.
-The technologist will always be able to see and hear you during your exam. - > You will be asked to hold still and may be asked to hold your breath.
+The technologist will always be able to see and hear you during your exam. - You will be asked to hold still and may be asked to hold your breath.
 You will only be inside the machine for a few minutes.